bodo-ai/Bodo/docs/source/performance_and_diagnostics/diagnostics_and_troubleshooting/Bodoerrors.rst

 - :exc:`BodoError: <operation> : <parameter_name> parameter only supports default value`

     Certain methods only support default parameter values for some of their parameters.
-    Please see :ref:`pandas` for a list of supported pandas functionality and their respective parameters.
+    Please see :ref:`supported Pandas API <pandas>` for a list of supported pandas functionality and their respective parameters.
 We also have a list of supported :ref:`numpy` , as well as :ref:`ml` operations.

 Typing Errors